 ‘You mean like an imam?’

-‘No, I mean like a sangoma or santeria,’ said Habo Fahma.
+‘No, I mean like a sangoma,’ said Habo Fahma.
 ‘My sangoma is a constant revelation.
 She’s helped me realign all my energies – now my true essence has bubbled to the surface.’

 ‘I feel queasy just hearing this shit,’ said Hooyo, cradling her cup of tea.

 ‘Sniff all you want, Amran, but my sangoma is a continual source of much needed divinity in my life.
 She has allowed me to tap into my most powerful erogenous –’